Oregon Bird Hunting

 - Oregon residents must obtain appropriate validations to hunt in Oregon.

-- SPORTS PAC LICENSE HOLDERS MUST OBTAIN CURRENT GAME BIRD AND HIP VALIDATIONS ON OR AFTER JULY 1.
+- SPORTS PAC LICENSE HOLDERS MUST REEDEM SPORTS PAC VOUCHERS FOR CURRENT GAME BIRD AND HIP VALIDATIONS ON OR AFTER JULY 1.

-- Residents 12 years of age or older must have a state waterfowl validation included on their hunting license and in their possession to hunt ducks, mergansers, geese and coots.
+- Residents 12 years of age or older must have a state waterfowl validation in their possession to hunt ducks (including mergansers), geese and coots.
 See information on federal stamp requirements above.

-- Residents 12 years of age or older must have a state upland game bird validation included on their hunting license and in their possession to hunt pheasant, grouse, quail and partridge.
+- Residents 12 years of age or older must have a state upland game bird validation in their possession to hunt pheasant, grouse, quail and partridge.

 Youth (Resident and Nonresident)